paulvee/Home-Assistant/README.md

 I did create a folder in config with the name pyscript and put all the related files in there.

 Most of what I found and needed to do is listed as comments in the code.

+There are two test scripts, one for RPi.GPIO, that does not support PWM but otherwise works, and one script for the pigpio library that does support PWM.
+I also added my own script that I am using now and is fully working with the pigpio library.